| Week ending

 settle back with a glass of wine to view the latest from the world

+of entertainment.
 Preparing to go further South - We have

 decided to give Morocco a try, so we are almost in cruising mode as